SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ***

+## Release 2.8.7

+This release finalizes the integration for iRacing.
+A new "Pitstop" mode has been introduced and Jona is aware of iRacing and can execute a pitstop automatically.
+Please take a look at the configuration documentation for the ["IRC" plugin](*), if you want to use the "Pitstop" mode on your Button Box.
+You also might want to adjust the [controller automation rules](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#configuration-of-the-controller-mode-automation) for the new plugin modes as well.

+***

 ## Release 2.8.5

 The major change in this release is the introduction of the "Pitstop" controller mode for *RaceRoom Racing Experience* and *rFactor 2*.